 - You suspect your dog ingested a toxin.

-- Excessive amounts of blood are seen in the vomited material (mild blood spotting is not an emergency, but call the vet if it continues).
+- You see excessive amounts of blood in the vomited material (mild blood spotting is not an emergency, but call the vet if it continues).

 - Your dog's abdomen has a bloated appearance (it could be GDV aka "bloat" or something else serious).